 Business Analysts (BAs) are one of the highest in-demand professionals in the world today due to the rapid increase in the production of data.
 As per the Bureau of Labor Statistics, the requirement for Business Analysts will increase by about 14 percent by the year 2024.
-Besides, unlike most career options today, the role of an Analyst is one that cannot be automated, at least not in the near future.
+Besides, unlike most career options today, the role of an Analyst is one that cannot be automated, at least not in the near future so that is the reason a lot of folks are interested to know how to become a business analyst.

 The following topics are covered in this extensive blog: